tuvus/Akroid/README.md

 3. Clone the project from git
 4. Open the project from Unity Hub
 5. Make sure that the packages are downloaded using the Unity Package manager

+Developer documentation is located under the `docs/` directory.